MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 # Security improvements to Microsoft Entra Connect Sync autoupgrade and Microsoft Entra Connect Health alerts

-Since September 2023, we've been auto-upgrading Microsoft Entra Connect Sync and Microsoft Entra Connect Health customers to an updated build as part of a precautionary security-related service change.
-Customers who autoupgraded won't be impacted by the service change, but if you opted out of autoupgrade or autoupgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 23, 2024**.
+Since September 2023, we've been autoupgrading Microsoft Entra Connect Sync and Microsoft Entra Connect Health customers to an updated build as part of a precautionary security-related service change.
+Customers who were autoupgraded won't be impacted by the service change, but if you opted out of autoupgrade or autoupgrade failed, we **strongly recommend** that you upgrade to the [latest versions](reference-connect-version-history.md) by **September 23, 2024**.

 ## Expected impacts